Tina Andrews

-Andrews also wrote the TV mini-series, Sally Hemings: An American Scandal, which was the first time that the relationship between Thomas Jefferson and Sally Hemings had been explored on TV, and with Hemings portrayed as a fully realized woman.
-In 2001, Andrews was the first African American to win the Writers Guild of America award for Original Long Form, for her script for this mini-series.
+Andrews also wrote the TV miniseries Sally Hemings: An American Scandal, which was the first time that the relationship between Thomas Jefferson and Sally Hemings had been explored on TV.
+In 2001, Andrews was the first African American to win the Writers Guild of America award for Original Long Form, for her script for this miniseries.

 Biography

 Early life and education

-Andrews was born Yvonne L. Andrews, the older of two children to Eloise Andrews in Chicago, Illinois.
+Andrews is one of two children of Eloyce Andrews in Chicago, Illinois.
 Andrews attended Harlan Community Academy High School, where she participated in Modern Dance, Student Council and Drama Club.
-After graduating high school in 1969, Andrews studied at New York University; majoring in Drama.
+After graduating high school in 1969, Andrews studied at New York University, majoring in Drama.